hamzahsaeeds/tic-tac-toe/README.md

 This is the game Tic-Tac-Toe's AI based implementation using the minimax algorithm in Python.

+The tictactoe.py file contains the logical implementation of this algorithm whereas the runner.py file contains the GUI.

 So far I was not able to beat this AI, based on multiple techniques that were used during gameplay.

 A graphical user interface is also added using the Python's module PyGame.
 Attached herewith are some screenshots taken at various instances of the gameplay: